offconvex/offconvex.github.io/_posts/2016-10-12-gradient-descent-learns-dynamical-systems.md

    <img style="width:800px;" src="/assets/sysid/dryer/dryer-0.svg" />
   </div>

 You can see that the output temperature is related to the inputs.
 If you set the temperature to high for long enough, you'll eventually get a high output temperature.
 But the system has state.
 Briefly lowering the temperature has little effect on the outputs.
 Intuition suggests that these kind of effects should be captured by a system with two or three hidden states.
 So, let's see how SGD would go about finding the parameters of the system.
-We'll initialize the system such that before training its predictions are just the inputs of the system.
-We then run SGD on the same sequence for 400 steps.
+We'll initialize a system with three hidden states such that before training its predictions are just the inputs of the system.
+We then run SGD with a fixed learning rate on the same sequence for 400 steps.

   <!-- begin animation -->
   <div style="text-align:center;">
    <img style="width:800px;" id="imganim" src="/assets/sysid/dryer/dryer-1.svg" onClick="forward_image()" />
-   <p style="text-align:center;"><em>Step <span
-style="font-family:monospace;"><span id="counter">0</span>/400</span>.
-Click to advance.<br />
-</em></p>
   </div>
   <script type='text/javascript'>//<![CDATA[
   var images = [